MichaelRotaru/quickpay-plugin-whmcs/README.md

   * Upload the content to your modules/gateways/ folder;
   * Activate the gateway in the WHMCS admin area setup > payment > payment gateway;
   * Configure gateway.
+  * In order to setup a Custom Thank You Page fill the "Custom Thank You Page URL" field with the internal path to your custom page.
+  (i.e. custompages/thankyoupage.php).
+Leave the field empty for default WHMCS Thank You Page.

 ## Changelog